NEM-NE/helm-release-test/README.md

-This repo is just test for helm-chart-releaser action
+This Repo is just test for helm-chart-releaser action